locate an office

 That said, I’m still very thankful for US mRNA vaccines, including the mRNA-1273 versions I have been receiving.
 They have saved a lot of lives in the US and elsewhere, and according to the Brown School of Public Health, they could have saved more lives if vaccination uptake were higher4.
 That is all.
 Happy Thanksgiving.

-Line chart shows mortality rates for the US unvaccinated population vs the vaccinated population.
-The mortality rate among vaccinated people has been consistently much lower than the unvaccinated rate since 2021.
+This image shows Line chart shows mortality rates for the US unvaccinated population vs the vaccinated population.

-Line chart shows the age-adjusted excess death rates from all causes for Republicans vs Democrats.
-Excess death rates have been consistently higher for the Republican party since the end of 2020.
+This image shows Line chart shows the age-adjusted excess death rates from all causes for Republicans vs Democrats.

 1"Natural gas composition: 70%-90% CH4, with smaller amounts of ethane, propane and butane mixed in as well.
 US natural gas consumption is split between electricity generation (37%), industrial production (33%) and winter heating by homes and businesses (26%).